This guide explains the function of each button available for formatting and styling your text.

 Text can be made Bold or Italic by clicking on the B or I, respectively.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The buttons for Bold and Italic are outlined.

 Your text will default to left alignment with no indentation.
 To increase the indentation, click the button highlighted below.
 If you wish to undo this change, you can click the button to the left of it to decrease indentation.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The buttons for increasing and decreasing indentation are outlined.

 To change the alignment of your text, click alignment dropdown to choose left, right, center, or justify alignment.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The dropdown menu for text alignment is outlined.

 Your content can be inserted into a Table by clicking the table dropdown and selecting your options.